Giomelox/AWS-instances-creation/README.md

 3. Public 2a: 10.0.0.0/26
 4. Private 2a: 10.0.0.64/26

-###  Internet Gateway + Route tables
+##  Internet Gateway + Route tables
 In this step, I first created an internet gateway and, under Actions, attached it to the VPC.

 Next, I created two route tables: one public and one private.
 In the public route table, I edited the routes to include the previously created Internet Gateway with the destination 0.0.0.0/0.

 I did not modify the private route table because my EC2 instances are located in a public subnet.

 # Main Configuration
 In this step, we will use four tools:
-1. Target Group                    Falta incluir a instancia
+1. Target Group
-2. Security Groups                 FEITO
+2. Security Groups
-3. Load Balancers                  FEITO
+3. Load Balancers
 4. Instances

 ## Target Group